 Children living with a single parent who abuses drugs don’t have anyone else to turn to.
 It’s similar for children living in a two-parent household with both parents struggling.
 When only one parent has a problem, though, there’s another parent to step in.
-They still feel the effects of drug addiction but still have some support.
+They still feel the effects of drug addiction, but still, have some support.

-Children live with an addicted parent grow up in an unpredictable environment.
+Children who live with an addicted parent grow up in an unpredictable environment.
 Their home is often filled with secrecy and role reversal.
 They receive inconsistent physical and emotional support.
 There is a much higher possibility of abuse or violence against these children.
 Children in these environments experience affected social development, self-confidence, health, and more.

 How Addiction Affects Parents